 - Ysgol Plas Brondyffryn – A mixed English medium nondenominational special school.

-Area of Denbigh Town and around Brookhouse Mill have historically been at risk of flooding.
+Areas of Denbigh Town and around Brookhouse Mill have historically been at risk of flooding.
 Flood management works have been deployed but the risk cannot be wholly eliminated.

 The villages to both the west and east of Denbigh town suffer from the isolation and poor access to services common to rural areas.
 The wards of Llandyrnog and Llanrhaeadr-yng-Nghinmeirch along with Henllan display relatively high levels of deprivation in the access to services domain of the WIMD.
-These issues may be exacerbated by market failure in the provision of bus transport particularly affecting those areas south of Denbigh Town or those wishing to travel south of the town.

 Nevertheless, examples of local action to build resilience and protect access to services can be found across the area.